lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 {{% /columns %}}
 This approach can be extended to support virtually any control flow primitives, as required by the available programming language abstractions.
-For the purposes of our toy IR, we will contend ourselves with the three constructs just introduced.
+For the purposes of minIR, we will contend ourselves with the three constructs just introduced.

 ---